 - It is so so cold outside

-- My husband doesn’t believe in God anymore
+- My teenager doesn’t believe in God anymore

 - I am fat and ugly